6.12 What about scattering?

 Besides being absorbed or transmitted, radiation can be scattered.
 The scattering can be by particles of all sizes and by molecules.
-We can talk about the extinction of a particle that both absorbs and scatters.
+We can talk about the extinction of radiation by a particle that both absorbs and scatters.

 Scattering is messy!!!!
 While absorption simply removes photons, or energy, from a beam of radiation, scattering can redirect the beam of radiation into other directions, where it can be absorbed or scattered some more.
 Furthermore, the intensity of the scattered radiation in different directions depends strongly on the radiation's wavelength and on the size, shape, and composition of the “particle,” where we can consider a molecule to be a particle.

 A very important parameter is called the size parameter:

 where r is the radius of a spherical particle and λ is the radiation’s wavelength.

 Graph of size parameter x and type of scattering as a function of radiation wavelength and particle radius.
 Radiation and particle types are shown at the right and top, respectively.

 The effectiveness of scattering depends on the size parameter, which separates different types of scattering.
 For x > 2000, we have geometric optics.
 Geometric optics is when the particles get so big relative to the wavelength that we can calculate the interaction of radiation with them using optical principles (think of a lens or prism).
 For x = 0.2 to 2000, we have Mie scattering.
 Mie scattering is when the particle size is comparable to the size of the radiation wavelength, such as many atmospheric particles and light, from UV to microwave.
 For x between 0.002 and 0.2, we have Rayleigh scattering.
 Rayleigh scattering occurs for particles that are smaller than the radiation’s wavelength.
 This is the regime for molecules for the UV into the visible and for drizzle and raindrops for radar.
 Let’s look at its properties.